By Pauline Weston Thomas for Fashion-Era.com

 A wealthy wife was supposed to spend her time reading, sewing, receiving guests, going visiting, letter writing, seeing to the servants and dressing for the part as her husband's social representative.

-For the very poor of Britain things were quite different.
+For the very poor of Britain, things were quite different.
 Fifth-hand clothes were usual.
-Servants ate the pickings left over in a rich households.
+Servants ate the pickings left over in a rich household.

 By the end of Queen Victoria's reign, there were great differences between members of society, but the most instantly apparent difference was through the garments worn.